BBB Scam Alert: With used cars in high demand, look out for too-good-to-be-true prices

 (Getty Images)

-Used cars are in high demand, and scammers know it.
+Used cars continue to be in demand, and scammers know it.
 Con artists are taking advantage of shoppers who turn to online platforms in search of a reasonably priced used vehicle.
 Be wary of this latest twist and too-good-to-be-true prices.

 How the scam works